MileHacker Logo

 • Respect: Always request permission before photographing individuals, especially during sacred activities.

-• Details: Set aside time to observe intricate carvings and roof decorations.
+• Details: Take time to observe intricate carvings and roof decorations.

 • Quieter Periods: Weekdays and early mornings generally see fewer visitors.

-Hidden gems like smaller ancestral halls and traditional villages provide genuine local life far from the masses.
+Hidden gems like smaller ancestral halls and heritage villages provide genuine local life away from crowds.

 Museums & Cultural Spaces